jorgenbraseth/RogueSpace/JOURNAL.md

 I think my next task now should be to fix some tech debt so I can finish the Firebase linking.

 I also had an idea to make the waypoint-arrows be placed inside the minimap instead of around the screen.
 Will make a Trello card for that.

+## 13.May 2018 - 23:55
+I'm not happy...
+I finally managed to make saving to/loading from firebase work, but the code looks like shit...
+What I ended up doing was:
+- Create an "Item library" that contains all items that could ever be put in an inventory.
+- Force all such items to have an item key, along with certain properties that can vary between instances of the items and an id for the specific items.
+- Serialize to/from json by implementing ToJson/FromJson methods on each type of item.

+It works, but I end up having really hard to read code, and with lots of boiler plate for each new item I create.
+I don`t like it, but it works, and maybe I will see a better solution later.

+On the plus side, while skimming through [/r/gamedev/](https://www.reddit.com/r/gamedev/) I found this great site that has a bunch of cool music well suited for games, that you can (mostly) use for free!
+Check out [Fugue](https://icons8.com/music/)!

+Oh, and I ended up swithing to cell shading using [Toony Colors Pro 2](https://assetstore.unity.com/packages/vfx/shaders/toony-colors-pro-2-8105) for my graphics, and a lighter background.
+I kinda like it for now.
+We will see :)